queryluke/masseffect-5e-data/data/tool-profs/armorsmiths-workbench.md

 ---
-id: armorsmiths_workbench
 name: "Armorsmith's Workbench"
 type: artisan
-cost: 6000
 ---

 An armorsmith's workbench allows you to work with alloys and ceramic plates, letting you reshape armor for different races, repair damage, or install armor mods.

-__Components__.
-All the necessary tools to work with medium and heavy armor.

 __History__.
 Your expertise lends you additional insight when examining heavy and medium armor.

 __Investigation__.
 You can spot clues and make deductions that others might overlook when an investigation involves heavy or medium armor.

 ### Activities
 With access to your workbench, you can perform one of the following activities as part of a long rest.